ARRT® Reinstatement: Your Guide to Getting Your ARRT® Credentials Back

 We hope this guide has given you a clearer picture of the ARRT ® reinstatement process for your specific situation and greater confidence that you can get your credentials reinstated and get back to providing high-quality care for patients.

-Once your credentials are reinstated, you will need to maintain them, as would any other R.T.®, by keeping up with your annual ARRT ® renewal and biennial CE requirements.
-Medical Professionals is proud to support R.T.s ® in meeting their CE requirements and maintaining their certification and registration.
-We’ll be proud to support you, too!
+Once your credentials are reinstated, you will need to maintain them, as would any other R.T.®, by keeping up with your annual ARRT® renewal and biennial CE requirements.
+Medical Professionals is proud to support R.T.s® in meeting their CE requirements with individual CE courses and with our All-Access Pass CE plan, which offers unlimited CE credits for ARRT® recertification for one low fee.
+We’ll be proud to help you in maintaining their certification and registration, too!